 Approach

-How will you approach your research challenge?
+How will you approach the research challenge?

 What the assessors are looking for in your response